-MyLifetime recently aired a 4 hour movie called “Perfect Murder, Perfect Town” which probably is one of the best TV series made in the last 15 years.
+MyLifetime Channel recently aired a 4 hour movie called “Perfect Murder, Perfect Town” based on the book by Lawrence Schiller which is probably one of the best true crime TV series made in the last 15 years.
 Based on a true story, the film features the bizarre killing of six-year-old beauty queen JonBenet Ramsey stunned the nation and saturated the airwaves.

 Based on director Lawrence Schiller’s book with the same title, this movie unveils the blunders, the big egos and the lack of cooperation between DA office and police department that impeded the murder investigation.
 This is a rather old movie from the year 2000 but Lawrence Schiller does a surprisingly good job directing a large a very talented cast.
 You see great performance from everyone especially Marg Helgenberger as JonBenet’s mysterious mother, Patsy.